Reasons to visit (Isle of) THANET

 Being at the seaside is refreshing and rewarding

-The Isle of Thanet boasts the only ‘Royal Harbour’ in the country and has 27 conservation areas and over 2,000 listed buildings - see sweeping georgina terraces and regency villas and discover a place that has provided inspiration for artists (JMW Turner), writers (TS Eliot) and architects (AWN Pugin).
+The Isle of Thanet boasts the only ‘Royal Harbour’ in the country and has 27 conservation areas and over 2,000 listed buildings - see sweeping Georgian terraces and regency villas and discover a place that has provided inspiration for artists (JMW Turner), writers (TS Eliot) and architects (AWN Pugin).

 E scapism, eating and drinking, Eco-Thanet

-It takes less than 75 minutes to reach the Isle of Thanet by train from central London and there's nothing more relaxing than spending time in the beauty of a natural environment - what better reason for escaping the hustle and bustle.
-Take to two wheels to explore 19 miles of coastline, stopping to refuel at a seaside cafe, bar or for a cliff-top picnic.
+It takes less than 75 minutes to reach the Isle of Thanet by train from central London and there's nothing more relaxing than spending time in the beauty of a natural environment - what better reason for escaping the hustle and bustle?
+Take to two wheels to explore 19 miles of spectacular coastline, stopping to refuel at a seaside cafe, bar or for a cliff-top picnic.

 Whether it's brunch with mates at an old bus, a seafront restaurant, fish and chips beachside, street food or quenching your thirst at a micropub - there’s a feast of places to drink and devour local award-winning food and drink.
 What better way to finish off then with ice cream from a 1950s ice cream parlour

 Immerse yourself in music, theatre, art and creativity - it's not just about the beaches at Margate, Broadstairs and Ramsgate.
 View the vibrant art scene with galleries and studios, meeting the artists and browsing their work.
 Listen to seasoned favourites or emerging new bands at venues such as Ramsgate Music Hall and Elsewhere Margate or sit back and relax enjoying a theatre performance.
 Take a step back in time on a costumed town walk or village tour, enjoy the thrill of the ride at Dreamland or crack the clues to make your Escape from a variety of different escape rooms